5 Smoother project-based collaboration

 2. For 6 minutes, discuss these questions with your neighbour, and talk about your own experiences.

-3. For the remaining time, we will share briefly with everyone.
+3. For the remaining time, we will briefly share with everyone.

-5.3 Project-level R dependency management
+5.3 Project-level package dependency management

 Note: This first session is more conceptual and is heavier on the reading and explanation, but is important for the next sessions.

-Reading task: ~8 minutes
+📖 Reading task: ~8 minutes

 One of the first things to consider when working collaboratively on a data analysis project (and probably other types of projects too) is what software to use for your project.
 This starts out at the highest level: Are you using R or some other software for the analysis?
 Since this is an R course, we’re assuming the software will be R! 😜